The Interns-to-Scholars program

 Interested students should complete an Internship Application online form (only accessible during open application periods).

-The application period for faculty proposals for Spring 2014 internships is November 18 - December 5, 2013.
+The application period for faculty proposals for Fall 2014 internships is May 2 - June 20, 2014.

-The student application period for Spring internships was January 3 to January 27, 2014; applications are no longer being accepted.
+The student application period for Fall 2014 internships will be August 4 to September 5, 2014; applications will not be accepted during any other time period.
 Students may apply for up to 3 of the internship opportunities offered during the semester.